Since the site can be a bit confusing

 Pre-Court vs. Post-Court Payments

-You can pay a traffic ticket online either before the hearing date or after the hearing date.
+You can pay your traffic ticket online both before and after the hearing date.

 These are commonly referred to as “pre-court” and “post-court” payments:

-- Post-court payments: If the hearing date has passed, you can pay your ticket starting at 6:00 am on the day after your court date.
+- Post-Court Payments – If your hearing date has passed, you can pay your ticket starting at 6:00 am on the day after your court date.
 (The site won’t let you pay your ticket on the day of the hearing).
 You’ll have 30 days after your hearing date to pay your ticket online.

 If you don’t pay your ticket by 40 days after your court date, your account will start to accrue interest and will be sent to collections.

-It’s also important to note that if you pay online with a credit or debit card, the court will charge a 4% convenience fee.
+It’s also important to note that online credit and debit card payments have a 4% convenience fee.

 The Virginia Court System offers a convenient (although sometimes confusing) online payment system for traffic tickets.